usnistgov/metaschema-xslt/README.md

 See the Project [Wiki](https://github.com/usnistgov/metaschema-xslt/wiki) for documentation maintained on this site.

+## Acknowledgements

+This work and especially work on testing XSLT represented by this project would have been impossible without examples and leadership provided by persons including AG; AJS; DW; NW.

 ## Required outline

 This page includes all the following, as described by guidelines at https://raw.githubusercontent.com/usnistgov/opensource-repo/main/README.md